 Why Borax Works Against Ants

 Borax, or sodium borate, is a naturally occurring mineral that’s long been used in household cleaning and pest control.
 To ants, it’s lethal.
-When ingested, it disrupts their digestive system and eventually eliminates the colony — but it works slowly, which is exactly what makes it so effective.
+When ants eat borax bait, it disrupts their digestive system and eventually eliminates the colony — but it works slowly, which is exactly what makes it so effective.

 You see, when ants find food, they don’t eat it all themselves.
-They carry it back to the nest and share it with the queen and others.
-That’s why borax ant killer is more than just a surface solution — it gets to the source.
+They carry it back to the nest and share it with the queen, larvae, and other ants.
+That’s why borax ant killer is more than just a surface solution — it gets to the source by targeting the entire colony.

 How to Make Ant Killer with Borax